fwilleke80/com_audioarchive/README.md

 - Clip detail link
 - Original download link

 The module uses the component's protected playback and download endpoints, access and publication checks, playback counting, player JavaScript, styling, and menu-aware SEF routing.
-Category and tag links lead back to the appropriate Archive menu item.
+Category and tag links lead back to the appropriate Archive menu item, and tag descriptions are available as native hover tooltips.

 Random mode should normally be used without module caching when a new random selection is expected on each request.
 Clip-of-the-day mode produces a stable daily selection.